HDR-Ecosystem/hdr2024/content/speakers/panels.md

 {{< figure src="/images/speakers/AmandaPhillipsdeLucas.jpg" nozoom="true" >}}

 <p><i>
-Amanda Phillips de Lucas, Ph.D. is the Director for BNIA-JFI.
+Dr. Phillips de Lucas is the Director for BNIA-JFI.
 Prior to this role, Amanda worked at the Cary Institute of Ecosystem Studies as a Postdoctoral Fellow.
 In 2018, she received her Ph.D. in Science and Technology Studies from Virginia Tech.
 She also has degrees from Virginia Tech (MS), NYU Gallatin (MA), and Bennington College (BA).
 Her dissertation examined how activists and community groups in Baltimore used technical data to protest urban interstate construction in the late 1960s and 1970s.
 This research was published as a chapter in Justice and the Interstates: The Racist Truth about Urban Highways (Island Press, 2023), which she also co-edited.
 She is a Mayoral appointee to Baltimore City’s Workforce Development Board where she co-chairs the data committee and serves on the executive council.
 </p></i>

 ---